silentorb/marloth-story/books/fairytale/part3.md

 mid air and buried it into the center of the poster.

 "Don't worry my love," he whispered soothingly, leaning against the wall.
-"Don't cry.
-It will only hurt a little bit."
+"It will only hurt a little bit."

 "Stop it!"
 James screamed.
 He slammed his fist against the mirror.
 It had no effect.
 He hit it again.
-He kept hitting it until both his hand and the mirror were covered in blood, but still the mirror remained.
+He kept hitting it repeatedly but still the mirror remained.

 By now the poster was a pile of shreds.

 "And then, you will be born again.
-You will be a new person, and see us through new and kinder eyes." the reflection went on, not seeming to notice James' desperate attempts.
+You will be a new person, and see us through new and kinder eyes." the reflection went on, not seeming to notice James' desperate rage.

 James took hold of the chair and began beating the mirror with it.
 Legs splintered off the chair and flew bouncing off the walls.
-By then his rage had blurred into sobbing.

 "And then, finally, you will love us."

-James' soul broke in half.
-When the nurse finally came rushing into the room, she found him collapsed onto the floor in a pool of his tears and blood.
-He lay huddled and twitching, deliriously begging for more drugs.
+James' collapsed.
+When the nurse finally came rushing into the room, she found him collapsed onto the floor in a pool of tears.
+He lay huddled and shaking, deliriously begging for more drugs.
 "I am so sorry!" she said, as she knelt beside him.
 Taking the syringe, she hurriedly administered the shot, and then took some gauze out of her apron to tend to his bleeding.
 The medication worked quickly.
 By the